mabruzzo/grackle_transcribe/README.md

 pip install -e .
 ```

 # Using the tool

-This tool has been designed to work with a particular branch of Grackle.
+This tool has been designed to work with a particular branch of Grackle that can be found [here](https://github.com/mabruzzo/grackle/tree/gen2024-dev).
+This branch is called `gen2024-dev` (some additional details are provided at the top of its README.

-> [!NOTE]
-> TODO: describe that branch
+The most important change made in this branch is that a custom ``MASK_TYPE`` type has replaced nearly every occurence of ``logical``.

 ## Running the tests